-Join Scott Simpson for an in-depth discussion in this video Ensuring a response, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Ensuring a response, part of Learning Bash Scripting.

 …While it's great to ask for input, you probably…want to build some error tolerance into your script.…What happens if someone skips a prompt by just pressing Enter?…There's a few ways to deal with this pretty easily.…First, let's take a look a case where…we have a script that requires arguments to run.…So this script checks for the number of arguments.…And because it wants to have three, it won't run the program if it doesn't.…Instead, it returns a usage recommendation.…Instead of just exiting or failing somewhere along the road…when it comes time to use an argument that wasn't provided.…I'll save this, Exit,…and run the script.…

 Since I haven't provided any arguments, I get the usage recommendation.…If I provide just a few arguments, the condition of having three…arguments is still not satisfied, so I get the usage recommendation again.…But if I give it three arguments, which…is what it's looking for, then the program executes.…Alternatively, we could set up a loop to not allow…the user to continue without specifying some kind of input.…

 - Managing output with grep, awk, and cut